PoojaSingh061/ChattyApp/README.md

   -Allows several users to connect to the server and chat with all other online users present in the same room.
   -Uses socket.io for server-client interactions

-To run, install the file and run npm i to install dependencies, type npm run dev to host the file on your local server
+Usage
+npm install
+npm run dev

+Go to localhost:3000